What is formaldehyde?

 - The classification of formaldehyde was established based on animal tests performed under high exposure conditions, which are not expected to occur in real-life situations.

 - Finally, formaldehyde differs from many other carcinogens in the sense that it was scientifically demonstrated as being a “threshold carcinogen”, notably by the former Scientific Committee on Occupational Exposure Limits (SCOEL) in 2016; this means that a risk of cancer in humans may only occur if only a certain threshold of exposure to formaldehyde is reached.
-So, in practical terms, only repeated exposure at very high levels of formaldehyde may cause cancer.
+So, in practical terms, only repeated exposure at very high levels of formaldehyde may increase the risk of cancer.

 What is the regulatory status of formaldehyde under REACH?